Pullman porter: Characterization

-According to Larry Tye, who authored Rising from the Rails: The Pullman Porters and the Making of the Black Middle Class, George Pullman was aware that as former chattel slaves, the men he hired had already received the perfect training and "knew just how to take care of any whim that a customer had".
-Tye further explained that Pullman was aware that there was never a question that a traveler would be embarrassed by running into one of the porters and having them remember something they had done during their trip that they did not want their wife or husband, perhaps, to know about.
+According to Larry Tye, who authored Rising from the Rails: The Pullman Porters and the Making of the Black Middle Class, George Pullman was aware that, as former chattel slaves, the men that he hired had already received the perfect training and "knew just how to take care of any whim that a customer had".
+Tye further explained that Pullman was aware that there was never a question that a traveler would be embarrassed by running into one of the porters and having them remember something that they had done during their trip that they did not want their wife or husband, perhaps, to know about.

 Black historian and journalist Thomas Fleming began his career as a bellhop and then spent five years as a cook for the Southern Pacific Railroad.
 Fleming was the co-founder and executive editor of Northern California's largest weekly African-American newspaper, the Sun-Reporter.
 In a weekly series of articles entitled "Reflections on Black History", he wrote of the contradictions in the life of a Pullman porter:

 In 2008, Amtrak became aware of The Pullman Porters National Historic Registry of African American Railroad Employees, a five-year research project conducted by Dr. Lyn Hughes, for the A. Philip Randolph Pullman Porter Museum, and published in 2007.
-Amtrak enlisted the APR Pullman Porter Museum, and partnered with them using the registry to locate and honor surviving Porters through a series of regional ceremonies.
+Amtrak enlisted the APR Pullman Porter Museum, and partnered with them using the registry to locate and honor surviving porters through a series of regional ceremonies.
 Amtrak also attempted to locate additional survivors in order to interview them for a promotional project.
 A few remaining living former Pullman porters were found, all of whom were in their 90s or over 100 years old at that time.
 The project coordinator remarked, "Even today, observers are struck by how elegant the elderly men are.
 When we find them, they are dapper.
 They are men, even at this age, who wear suits and ties."